-If like us, you did not locate precisely the Latvia on a map, this page is for you!
+If, like us before, you did not know exactly where Latvia was on a map, this page is for you!

 Where is Latvia?

 – Population : 2,165,165 (2014 estimate), 67.7% urbanized.

 – Capital : Riga.